 Legends inspired by the springs fed by an ancient branch of the Po river

-❝The Gorghi di Trecenta, located near the homonymous village of Etruscan origin, host a unique natural environment.
-These natural springs, whose waters are still continuously fed by a former branch of the Po, have inspired the popular imagination over the centuries with curious legends, while today they offer shelter to diverse aquatic fauna and a rich biodiversity of vegetation.❞
+❝The Gorghi di Trecenta, located near the Etruscan-era village of the same name, is the site of a spring-fed watery environment.
+These natural springs, whose waters are still continuously pushed above ground by a former branch of the Po, have inspired the popular imagination over the centuries with curious legends; today they offer shelter to diverse aquatic fauna and a rich biodiversity of vegetation.❞

 The area of the Gorghi di Trecenta, now a SIC area (Site of Community Interest), includes a series of wetlands, located in natural depressions of the land and are still today fed by the springs of a Po riverbed.
 These cavities were formed along the the so-called "Argine della Sposa" (bank of the bride) following the overflowing of the Tartaro river, giving life to a naturalistic area of about 19 hectares that is particularly rich in vegetation and lake fauna.
 They are therefore the remnants of ancient and devastating floods.